lyon106/Kodilla-BootCamp-11.2017/README.md

 Practice: **Including package downloaded from NPM to project as a module and use based on documentation**

 6. **Events in Node.js**
-Theory: *Event loops allow to register callbacks and setting time of running callbacks.
+Theory: *Event loops allow to register callbacks and setting time of their running.
 Description 'Events' module (similar to events in browsers, but oriented about requests/responses) and its 'class' - EventEmmiter, which helps in avoidance 'callback hell' (big similiraity to 'on' method of jQuery or classical 'addEventListener()'). 'emit' method emit event*

 7. **File System - module**
 Theory: *Methods of fs: Stats (checking availability of access to files or their existance in system and show information about), stat-mode, readFile/wirteFile/appendFile, Buffer as default format of reading/writing files.
 Possibility to avoid series of nesting*